Pagasis/Street-Fighters/README.md

 - Animation and images inspired by the original Street Fighters game

 ## Copyright Notice
-All animation and images used in this project are copyrighted by the original creators of Street Fighters.
+All animation, images and music used in this project are copyrighted by the original creators of Street Fighters.

 ## License
 This project is licensed under the [MIT License](https://opensource.org/licenses/MIT).